 The 8th greatest Province in Iran is nicknamed Windcatchers’ City and is surrounded by beautiful desert lands.
 The elements that distinguish Yazd City worldwide are ice houses, Zoroastrian temples, woven clothes, traditional water containers, and tasty candies and cookies.
-The city of underground water channels and bicycles, homes celebrated attractions including the Tower of Silence, Jame Mosque of Yazd, Abarkooh Ice House, Yazd Water Museum, and Dowlatabad Garden, among others.
+The city of underground water channels and bicycles, homes celebrated attractions, including the Tower of Silence, Jame Mosque of Yazd, Abarkooh Ice House, Yazd Water Museum, and Dowlatabad Garden, among others.

 What Is a Fire Temple?

-Where is Varaham Fire Temple in Yazd?
+Where is the Varaham Fire Temple in Yazd?

 Varaham Fire Temple in Yazd is the most visited Zoroastrian fire temple on the shoulder of Yazd in Kashani Avenue.
 Varaham Fire Temple in Yazd is also called The House of Yazd Zoroastrian and occupies an area of approximately 6881 square meters.
-It is considered a sacred place for worshipping Ahura Mazda and reading Avesta, which is the religious book of Zoroastrianism.
+It is considered a sacred place for worshipping Ahura Mazda and reading Avesta, the religious book of Zoroastrianism.

 The temple protects and preserves the Fire of Victory or Atash Bahram, ancient Iran’s most respected fire dating back to 470 AD.
 The Yazd Varaham Fire Temple is situated on the east side of Yazd, and a 6 km drive from Yazd Airport takes you to visit this glorious temple.

-Jamshid Amanat (Iranian Architect) supervised the process of making the Zoroastrian Fire Temple of Yard.
+Jamshid Amanat (Iranian Architect) supervised the making of the Zoroastrian Fire Temple of Yard.
 The temple was constructed in 1934, and the Persian Zoroastrian disciples living in India provided the expenses for building the temple.
 The architects employed the elements of Achaemenid structures to design the temple and strengthen its bounds with Iran’s ancient religion; finally, the project was completed successfully, and Atash Bahram was moved to its present location.

 Zoroastrian Fire Temple of Yazd was added to the Iran National Heritage List on 12 September 2008.
 As mentioned earlier, fire is used for purification and is the symbol of the Zoroastrian religion; hence, the Zoroastrian followers disagreed with this decision because they believed that the presence of visitors disturbs the tranquillity and purity of the temple.